Reviewed by: Professional Visa Consultants team of BTW Visas (China Visa Experts)

 Additional documents may be required depending on visa type.

-Step 1 – Pay VFS / Logistic Charges
+Step 1 – Pay VFS / Logistics Charges

 Applicants are required to pay the VFS / logistics charges before initiating the visa process.